 The Lowdown on Low-E Glass: What Is It and How Does It Work?

-Ever wondered how energy efficient windows actually work?
+Ever wondered how energy-efficient glass windows actually work?
 For example, how is it possible that a few panes of glass can actually block out furniture-fading rays, keep your home warm in winter but cool in summer, and let in bright sunshine to help light your home during the day?

 In large part, the answer is Low-E glass.
 Find out how an ultra-thin coating on the glass surface gives your windows near-magical properties that keep your home comfortable year-round and helps save money on energy bills.